Harold Hart

-Harold Jerome Hart (born July 13, 1952) is a former American football running back who played four seasons in the National Football League (NFL) with the Oakland Raiders and New York Giants.
-He was drafted by the Raiders in the eleventh round of the 1974 NFL Draft.
-He played college football at Texas Southern University and attended New Stanton Senior High School in Jacksonville, Florida.
+Harold Jerome Hart (born July 13, 1952) is an American former professional football running back who played four seasons in the National Football League (NFL) with the Oakland Raiders and New York Giants.
+He was selected by the Raiders in the eleventh round of the 1974 NFL draft.
+He played college football at Texas Southern University.
 Hart was also a member of the Tampa Bay Buccaneers.

-Early years
+Early life

-Hart played high school football for the New Stanton Senior High School Blue Devils.
+Hart played high school football at New Stanton Senior High School in Jacksonville, Florida.
 He played his first two years at quarterback before converting to running back.
 He rushed for 1,900 yards and 13 touchdowns his senior year in 1969.
 He also earned first-team All-State honors and played in the North-South All-Star game.

 College career

-Hart was a four-year start for the Texas Southern Tigers, rushing for over 2,000 yards.
+Hart was a four-year starter for the Texas Southern Tigers, rushing for over 2,000 yards.